cpoDesign/Documentation/Project/UserStory.md

 Every userstory has to have the following

 1. What is required to be delivered
+   - Clearly defined the requirements defined
+   -
 1. What are the dependencies
+   - Does this story depends on any other work
+      - Has the work been delivered?
+   -
 1. What is the scope of the work

-1. How it can be tested
+1. Testing section
    - What is the scope of testing
+   - How it can be tested
+   - What is the level of automation
+   - Acceptance criteria clearly defined